 4. Prevent an institution from compensating a student-athlete for the use of his name, image, or likeness; or…”

-The House preliminary settlement would prohibit colleges from paying athletes a combination of NIL money and other pay that exceeds 22% of the average Power colleges athletic revenue.
+The House preliminary settlement would allow the NCAA and conferences to adopt rules prohibiting colleges from paying athletes a combination of NIL money and other pay that exceeds 22% of the average Power colleges athletic revenue.
 But Virginia’s new law already gives the state’s colleges the freedom to pay their athletes NIL money that align with their budgets, which could be 33%, 40% or some other amount of such athletic revenue.
 Virginia college coaches discussed how they are planning to use their new law to better compete against other colleges, and colleges in other states are incentivized to take similar measures due to market competition.

-The NCPA also points out that the settlement would run counter to the many state NIL laws guaranteeing athletes the freedom to earn NIL without interference or punishment from the NCAA, conferences, and colleges.
-The courts should not interfere with states’ public policy decisions to protect their athletes from the NCAA and conferences.
+The NCPA also points out that the settlement would permit the NCAA and conferences to adopt rules that run counter to the many state NIL laws guaranteeing athletes the freedom to earn NIL without interference or punishment from the NCAA, conferences, and colleges.

-“This is an unjust settlement that would not only harm current athletes but future college athletes who are only in 4thgrade.
-It could even affect children who aren’t even born yet because the lawyers can agree to extend the terms of this settlement without limits.
-The NCPA will work to get this settlement rejected so that parties can come up with a fair settlement or go to trial,” stated Huma.
+“This settlement would not only affect current athletes but future college athletes who are only in 4thgrade.
+It could even affect children who aren’t even born yet because the lawyers can agree to extend the terms of this settlement.
+The NCPA will work to get this settlement rejected,” stated Huma.

 Any Division I college athlete that does not agree with this settlement should visit this NCPA web page for information to receive information and how to help make sure that this settlement is rejected.